sigasi/sigasi_insights/content/opinion/your-mileage-may-vary-lot.md

 Dear Mr. De Geus,
 Dear Mr. Tan,

 A few days ago, there was a <a href="http://groups.google.com/group/comp.lang.vhdl/browse_thread/thread/52fe42cf0333f4c2?pli=1">discussion</a> on the comp.lang.vhdl newsgroup about different coding styles in RTL and how this reflects on the synthesis results.
 We should have more discussions like this.
 I'll save you the effort of reading through the entire discussion.
-The conclusion was that with the <a href="http://www.synopsys.com/tools/implementation/fpgaimplementation/fpgasynthesis/pages/synplifypro.aspx">right synthesis tool</a>, you can save yourself a lot of pain at the RTL level.
+The conclusion was that with the right synthesis tool, you can save yourself a lot of pain at the RTL level.

 The interesting thing about this discussion was that people, in an act of civil disobedience, have shared their synthesis results for a micro benchmark.